Framing Routine (FI)

 In the end, I questioned students regarding their thoughts about using the FRAME, and to my surprise, my students were overwhelmingly positive.
 After my students used their FRAME to complete practice problems, they were even more invested.

-voss17 About 1 year ago
+voss17 Over 1 year ago

 Attached is a device checklist completed by my Badge coach, Ms. Littleton.

-dsentz About 1 year ago
+dsentz Over 1 year ago

 Hand over hand prompting along with modeling was used to assist students with completing this frame the first time.